dkhamsing/DKImageBrowser/README.md

 - `DKImagePadding` Padding around the images.
 The default is 20.
 - `DKImageWidth` Width of the main image being displayed.
 The default is the width of the screen -100.
 - `DKThumbnailStripHeight` Height of the thumbnail strip.
 The default is 100.
-- `DKThumbnailStripPosition` Position of the thumbnail strip using `DKThumbnailStripPositions`.
+- `DKThumbnailStripPosition`  Position of the thumbnail strip, either `DKThumbnailStripPositionTop` or `DKThumbnailStripPositionBottom`.
 The default is `DKThumbnailStripPositionBottom`.

 # Demo
 DKImageBrowser includes a sample project in the Demo folder.